 Embark on a journey to discover South Carolina and Georgia’s Gullah Geechee heritage

-Dig into Charleston’s Black heritage on an eye-opening bus tour, and tour the historic Mother Emanuel AME Church, and important figure in the civil rights movement.
+Dig into Charleston’s Black heritage on an eye-opening city tour, and tour the historic Mother Emanuel AME Church, an important figure in the civil rights movement.

 Gain a deeper understanding of the Gullah Geechee people when you explore James Island and Johns Island, enjoy a traditional lowcountry lunch and take part in a sweet grass weaving workshop.